 Lima (and Callao)

 Francisco Pizarro founded Lima in 1535 to serve as a new port and center of power for the Spanish conquistadors.
 Today, the coastal capital dominates Peru.
-No other Peruvian city has yet to pass one million inhabitants, while Lima continues to push beyond the eight million mark.
 Considering Peru’s entire population stands at about 29 million, Lima’s influence on the entire country is undeniable and unsurprising.
 Peru is heavily centralized around the capital, both politically and economically.

 Callao is a city and province in its own right, but Lima has engulfed the port city.
 Callao now forms part of the larger Lima Metropolitan Area.

 Arequipa is one of the largest cities in Peru.
 Officially founded in 1540, the “White City” retains much of its colonial charm (the historic center is one of 11 UNESCO World Heritage Sites in Peru) while being surrounded by dramatic geographical features.
 Located in the far south of Peru, Arequipa sits in the lower Andes at about 7,660 feet (2,335 m) above sea level.
 The active El Misti volcano looms in the distance, while nearby canyons such as Colca and Cotahuasi are among the deepest in the world.

 03 of 11